onymous-games/breadwinner/how_to_play.md

 # Goal of the game

-Use Drones to build factories, transport and unload the bread using a Harvester.
-Use Locusts, Sentinels, and Shields to protect your harvests and prevent your rival company from making progress.
+Use bots to plant bread-seeds, transport and unload the bread using a Harvester.
+Use Locusts, Soldiers, and Shields to protect your harvests and prevent your rival company from making progress.

 # On your turn